ai/ssdeploy/README.md

     to add `www` subdomain and add `CNAME` record to Cloudflare **DNS** settings.

-We recommend to check final result
+We recommend checking the final result
 [for blocking in Russia](https://isitblockedinrussia.com/) and recreate Cloudflare account to change IP addressed.